factopolis/factopolis/content/claim/trump-opposed-iraq.md

 summary: He supported the invasion until after it began.
 checks:
   - checker: new-york-times
-    shortQuote: He was for an invasion before he was against it.
+    short: He was for an invasion before he was against it.
     url: https://www.nytimes.com/interactive/2017/06/23/opinion/trumps-lies.html
   - checker: factcheck-org
+    rating: no-evidence
     quote:
       There is no evidence that we could find, however, that he spoke against the war *before* it started, although we did find he